-The words precision and balances almost seem like synonyms; after all, you expect your balance to be precise.
-But precision balances are a specific category of weighing instruments.
+The words precision and balance almost seem like a tautology; after all, you expect any balance you buy to be precise.
+In the weighing industry, precision balances are a specific category of weighing instruments that refer to the level of resolution or readability they offer.
 In this post, we’ll explore the functions that make precision balances different from other balances, their definition, their applications, and more.

 What is a precision balance?

 In the weighing industry, we define precision balances as “a balance used to weigh quantities to a very precise number, usually up to one milligram”.
 They’re sometimes referred to as “top loading balances”.
 Precision balances are available in a wide range of capacities, from several hundred grams up to kilograms.
 They’re not as precise as analytical balances, but more precise than the average bench or compact scale.
 Also, precision balances have a higher capacity than analytical balances, but a lower readability.